binaryage/totalspaces-web/transitions.md

 The transitions will reinforce the impression that your desktops are in a grid, and help you to remember where each application is.

 Also see the [FAQ](/faq) where there is some additional information about transition animations.

+The transitions preferences pane is also where you configure [swiping gestures](/swipe) and [using the mouse](/mouse-edges) to trigger space changes.